 Elsewhere, LogMeOnce has options to wipe devices in emergencies, remind you to reset passwords after specified amounts of time, secure browsing and document storage and secure backup modules.
 Users also benefit from secure sharing options and auto-login single sign-on settings.

 LogMeOnce has a range of customer support and self-help options to draw on if you run into trouble.
-The main website features a neat chatbot that will guide you to articles or help you submit a support ticket.
+The main website features a chatbot that will guide you to articles or help you submit a support ticket.
 Tickets can also be logged directly from your management dashboard or the online portal.
-The one thing missing?
-Phone support.
+We feel that real-time support could be improved - there are no phone lines and emails aren’t always the quickest way to get to the bottom of something.

 LogMeOnce: The competition

-Although LogMeOnce is one of the best password management programs we’ve used, there are a couple of powerful alternatives worth considering.
-For example, LastPass (opens in new tab) has long been a leading password management program backed by very advanced features.
-It includes secure multi-factor authentication, has over 1200 pre-integrated apps, and comes with a selection of advanced administration controls for IT managers and other tech professionals.
+For example, LastPass has long been a leading password management program backed by very advanced features.
+It includes secure multi-factor authentication, has over 1,200 pre-integrated apps, and comes with a selection of advanced administration controls for IT managers and other tech professionals.
 Additionally, pricing is quite comparable.

 LogMeOnce: Final verdict

-LogMeOnce is up there with the absolute best password management programs we’ve used.
+LogMeOnce is up there with the absolute best password management programs we’ve used in terms of functionality.
 It’s extremely affordable, comes with advanced tools designed for business users, and is backed by a range of powerful features.